datawire/ambassador-docs/docs/emissary/pre-release/topics/install/upgrade/helm/emissary-2.1/edge-stack-2.1.md

-   seeing a particular bit of $productName$ $version$ configuration, you can apply a Kubernetes label to the configuration resources that should be seen by your $AESproductName$ $version$ installation, then set its `AMBASSADOR_LABEL_SELECTOR` enviroment variable to restrict its configuration to only the labelled resources.
+   seeing a particular bit of $productName$ $version$ configuration, you can apply a Kubernetes label to the configuration resources that should be seen by your $AESproductName$ $version$ installation, then set its `AMBASSADOR_LABEL_SELECTOR` environment variable to restrict its configuration to only the labelled resources.

    For example, you could apply a `version-two: true` label to all resources